A great book is like a ledger of knowledge. It provides the opportunity to change a perspective, gain a better understanding, or acquire insights.

-Dr. Brett Steenbarger is a trading psychologist, and along with Mark Douglas and the late Ari Kiev, a must read for traders.
+Dr. Brett Steenbarger is a trading psychologist, and along with Mark Douglas and the late Ari Kiev, I consider Steenbarger a must read for traders interested in trading psychology.

-That feedback might include video taping trading sessions to review responses, trading diaries, coaching and simulated trading.
+That feedback might include videotaping trading sessions to review responses.
+It meant the use of trading diaries, coaching, and simulated trading.

-This book was designed to help traders assess and develop trading expertise on their own.
-The author came up with this solution as coaching isn’t always accessible and mentorship can be hard to come by.
+Because coaching wasn’t always available, this book was designed to help traders assess and develop trading expertise on their own.

 And much more.